MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 ### Sub totals / running totals

-Word does not have a programming model such as RDL and hence it is not possible to do sub totals / running totals in the Word layout itself.
+Word doesn't have a programming model such as RDL and hence it isn't possible to do sub totals / running totals in the Word layout itself.

 Instead, you can do the work in the dataset by defining a dataitem that calculates subtotals per partition and then a nested dataitem with the partitioned data.